Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

 Welcome to Flow Launcher's plugins repository
 =============================================

-This repository contains the information for downloading plugins for [Flow](https://github.com/Flow-Launcher/Flow.Launcher).
+This repository contains the information for community-made plugins used in [Flow](https://github.com/Flow-Launcher/Flow.Launcher) and how to make submissions.

 ### How to submit your plugin
 Add your plugin by updating the plugins.json file with the following details via a pull request: